formvuelate/formvuelate/index.md

 #### Configuration

-The `VeeValidatePlugin` takes one parameter which is a configuration object, here are the properties that you can use.
+The `VeeValidatePlugin` accepts one parameter, a configuration object.
+Let's look at the properties that we can use.

 ##### mapProps